DXsmiley/mathbot/README.md

 	- *enable* : should be `true` or `false`.
 When `true`, the bot will occasionally mention the Patreon page when running queries.
 	- *interval* : the number of queries between mentions of the Patreon page.
 This is measured on a per-channel basis.
 	- *starting-amount* : Can be increased to lower the number of commands until the Patreon page is first mention.
+- *error-reporting*
+	- *channel*: ID of channel to send error reports to.
+If not specified, reports will not be sent.
+- *shards*
+	- "total": The total number of shards that the bot is running on.
+	- "mine": A list of integers (starting at `0`) specifying which shards should be run in this process.